Jasper Goes Hunting: Background

 The Jasper series of shorts relied on a small, consistent cast.
 The titular character was a playful pickaninny, his mother a protective mammy, Professor Scarecrow being a black scam artist, and the Blackbird serving as his fast-talking partner-in-crime.
 Pal described his protagonist as a Huckleberry Finn influenced by African-American folktales.
 Considering that the righteous boy consistently managed to outwit his plotting enemies, one can see some resemblance to Br'er Rabbit.

 The series' use of stereotypes did not seem to attract much criticism at first, but in 1946, Ebony reported "Negro" groups protesting their depiction by Pal.
 In an apparent response to the criticism, Pal released John Henry and the Inky-Poo (1946), a short based on the folk hero John Henry.
 Ebony responded favorably at this more serious depiction of a "Negro" protagonist.

+Jasper Goes Hunting is notable for including a cameo appearance of Bugs Bunny, courtesy of Leon Schlesinger Productions.
+Mel Blanc reprises his role as Bugs, while Robert McKimson served as the animator.
+It marks the first time a Looney Tunes character was publicly used outside of a Warner Bros. related production (if not counting Bugs’ cameos in the Private Snafu shorts for the US Army).